-The crankshaft is the power transmission shaft that acts as a crank for the crank-crank assembly.
-Its function is to transform alternative movements into rotational movements.
+The crankshaft is the power transmission shaft that acts as a crank.
+Transform reciprocating motions into rotational motions.

 The carburetor is the device that makes the air-fuel mixture in gasoline engines.

-The bench is a generally metallic piece that supports a set of elements, whether mechanical or electrical.
-The function of the bench is to support moving parts.
+The engine bench is a metal piece that supports a set of elements in a mechanical or electric motor.

-A butterfly valve is a device for regulating or interrupting the flow of a fluid in a conducteaugmentant or reducing the section of passage.
+A butterfly valve is a device for regulating or interrupting the flow of a fluid in a conducteaugmentant or reducing the passage section.

-The fuel has the energy that the thermal motors extract to be able to work.
-Fuel is a substance that can release energy during certain processes, which can be used for technical purposes.
+The fuel has the energy that the thermal engines extract to be able to work.
+Types and examples of the most common fuels.

-Diesel oil is a mixture of liquid hydrocarbons, obtained by fractional distillation of crude oil and used as fuel for diesel engines, for heating or for the production of electricity.
+Diesel oil is a mixture of liquid hydrocarbons obtained from crude oil and is used in engines, heating or for the production of electricity.

-An oil refinery is an industrial plant, of the oil raw material by purification and distillation under normal pressure and under vacuum in fractions with a defined boiling range transferred.
+An oil refinery is an industrial plant, from the oil raw material by purification and distillation under normal pressure and under vacuum into fractions with a defined boiling range transferred.

 A steam engine is a device that produces mechanical energy using steam.
 It transforms thermal energy into mechanical energy.